Covene/MerakiNewClientAlert-Covene/README.md

 - Time is formatted to USA Centeral Timezone.
 - You want to re-run the get network clients check every 15 minutes.
 - This script will loop with the time.sleep function.
 You could remove this and schedule the script to run with another system, such as task scheduler.
-- You have environment variables configured, that store your ORG ID, and Meraki API.
+- You have environment variables configured, that store your Meraki ORG ID, and Meraki API.
 - You have a file named 'NetworkIDresponse.json' created.
-See blog post at covene.com for information on how to create this.
+See blog post at - [Covene.com](https://covene.com/)  for information on how to create this.

 ## Instructions
 You can download the new-clients.csv in this directory, for use to run along with this script.
 This is the file that gets emailed when a new client is found.